Replacement Glass | Sidelights | Front Door, Entry Door

 The panels that run parallel on either side of your front door are called sidelights, and the glass inside them can be replaced.
-Traditionally, the glass panels are 12 inches long and are held in place by two strips of 3/4 inch moulding.
+Sometimes, the glass panels are 12 inches long and are held in place by two strips of 3/4 inch molding.
 If one of the panes in your glass sidelight breaks, you can replace the pane without having to replace the entire frame or door.

 The actual sidelight is the entire narrow panel flanking both sides of the entry door.
 The glass panel is called the sidelight surround.
-The window is sandwiched in between two pieces of moulding, one on the interior and the other on the exterior.
+The window is sandwiched in between two pieces of molding, one on the interior and the other on the exterior.
 The surround can run the height of the entire panel or only part of it.

 Q. Can I replace only the glass, not the panel?

-You can replace only the glass, but the moulding will have to be reinstalled as well.
+You can replace only the glass, but the molding will have to be reinstalled as well.
 Glass sidelights are normally caulked, though older single pane glass may be held in place with putty.
 The holding agent will need to be removed to get the old glass out and put the new glass in.